Cruise missile: Deployment

-The most common mission for cruise missiles is to attack relatively high-value targets such as ships, command bunkers, bridges and dams.
+The most common mission for cruise missiles is to attack high-value targets such as ships, command bunkers, bridges and dams.
 Modern guidance systems permit accurate attacks.

 As of 2001, the BGM-109 Tomahawk missile model has become a significant part of the United States naval arsenal.
 It gives ships and submarines a somewhat accurate, long-range, conventional land attack weapon.
 Each costs about US$1.99 million.
 Both the Tomahawk and the AGM-86 were used extensively during Operation Desert Storm.
 On 7 April 2017, during the Syrian Civil War, U.S. warships fired more than 50 cruise missiles into a Syrian airbase in retaliation for a Syrian chemical weapons attack against a rebel stronghold.

 The United States Air Force (USAF) deploys an air-launched cruise missile, the AGM-86 ALCM.
 The Boeing B-52 Stratofortress is the exclusive delivery vehicle for the AGM-86 and AGM-129 ACM.
 Both missile types are configurable for either conventional or nuclear warheads.

 The USAF adopted the AGM-86 for its bomber fleet while AGM-109 was adapted to launch from trucks and ships and adopted by the USAF and Navy.
 The truck-launched versions, and also the Pershing II and SS-20 Intermediate Range Ballistic Missiles, were later destroyed under the bilateral INF (Intermediate-Range Nuclear Forces) treaty with the USSR.

 The British Royal Navy (RN) also operates cruise missiles, specifically the U.S.-made Tomahawk, used by the RN's nuclear submarine fleet.
 UK conventional warhead versions were first fired in combat by the RN in 1999, during the Kosovo War (the United States fired cruise missiles in 1991).
 The Royal Air Force uses the Storm Shadow cruise missile on its Typhoon and previously its Tornado GR4 aircraft.
 It is also used by France, where it is known as SCALP EG, and carried by the Armée de l'Air's Mirage 2000 and Rafale aircraft.